 The Dominican Republic has one of the best healthcare systems in the Caribbean and is graced with a year-round tropical climate.
 Unfortunately, the warm weather also comes with a high incidence of mosquito-borne illnesses, like dengue and malaria.
 In addition, a high rate of motor vehicle accidents contributes to busy trauma centres throughout the country.
 Accordingly, popular departments at our Dominican partner hospitals include both the emergency and inpatient departments.

-In addition to our career-centred programmes in La Romana, we offer a community health project facilitated by our non-profit partner hospital.
+In addition to our career-centred programmes in Santo Domingo, we offer a community health project facilitated by our non-profit partner hospital.

 You will be placed in a Gap Medics partner hospital or clinic the Monday after your arrival, and you will spend weekdays shadowing your dedicated mentor in healthcare.
 We partner with busy facilities around the world that offer a variety of specialist departments for students to explore.
 Our partner hospitals undergo a rigorous vetting process before they are able to host our students, ensuring an unbeatable standard of quality when it comes to the educational value and academic rigour of our programme.